chrisdl/ask_osx_dotfile/README.md

-# OS X Dotfile Asker Mod
+# OS X Settings for powerusers

 ## What is this?